ash-project/ash/documentation/topics/expressions.md

 Accounts.load!(user, :full_name)
 ```

 you would see that no SQL queries are run.
-The calculation is simply run in Elixir and the value is set.
+The calculation is run directly in Elixir and the value is set.

 ### Referencing related values